 - Have their name, affiliation, email address and research interests displayed on the ISoTL website.

-- Report instances of successful SoTL grants, presentations, and publications to ISoTL for showcasing.
+- Report successful SoTL grants, presentations, and publications to ISoTL for showcasing.

 We anticipate a short renewal process will occur approximately every three years to ensure the relationship and engagement with ISoTL is mutually beneficial.
 Please reach out to the Director if you have any questions about the process or membership.